petrasovaa/class-assignment-authorea/cjkd7an7cl.md

-It is often verThese are the steps to use Authorea and GitHub together:
+It is often veryThese are the steps to use Authorea and GitHub together:

 1. I created a new repository on Github: https://github.com/petrasovaa/class-assignment-authorea and created README.md file.
 I first tried without any file, but it the connection was not working, although I am not sure that was the problem.